butchakia/AI_case_study/README.md

 * What are the other major companies in this field?

 When it comes to image generation a couple alternatives to OpenAI are Midjourney and Stable Diffusion.
 Midjourney requires a subscription but is liked for its ability to create detailed and high quality images.
 Stable Diffusion is free to use and was developed by multiple groups and organizations like Ludwig Maximilian University of Munich, StabilityAI, and RunwayML.
-There are plenty of competitors out there when it comes to chat bots.
+There are plenty of competitors out there when it comes to chatbots.
 Many smaller companies have models but two major competitors are Google and Microsoft.
 Google's Bard is exceptionally fast but lower in accuracy.
-Microsft's Bing can anwswer questions as a chat bot and one of its perks that OpenAI doesn't have is that it can actively search the internet.
+Microsft's Bing can anwswer questions as a chatbot and one of its perks that OpenAI doesn't have is that it can actively search the internet.
 There is a tradeoff for speed but you won't have to worry about asking questions on more recent matters.
 ChatGPT has a cut off date for which it is trained.

 ## Results

 * What has been the business impact of this company so far?

 OpenAI is a leader in the field of intelligence.
 The company's success has led to many start-ups and even larger companies trying to imitate their success.
 Right now for example, Google's Bard is lacking in accuracy compared to ChatGpt.
 That being said sometimes ChatGPT gives answers that are not totally correct.
 The drive the OpenAI is creating will lead others to try their hand at AGI and likely lead to many improvements in the field.
 Another, perhaps more drastic affect, is how the large language model will affect schooling and white collar work.
 A lawyer named Steven Shwartz used the chat bot which provided an argument using fake cases.
-When asked to defend his choice he claimed he thought it was a serach engine, lawyers right?
+When asked to defend his choice he claimed he thought ChatGPT was a serach engine, lawyers right?

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?